1984 Federation Cup (tennis)

 The 1984 Federation Cup was the 22nd edition of the most important competition between national teams in women's tennis.
-The tournament was held at the Esporte Clube Pinheiros in São Paulo, Brazil, from 15–22 July.
+The tournament was held at the Esporte Clube Pinheiros in São Paulo, Brazil, from 15 to 22 July.
 Czechoslovakia successfully defended their title, defeating Australia in the final.

 Qualifying round

-All ties were played at the Pinheiros Sports Club in São Paulo, Brazil, on clay courts.
+All ties were played at the Esporte Clube Pinheiros in São Paulo, Brazil, on clay courts.

 Winning nations advance to Main Draw, losing nations play in consolation rounds.